-0 Sucessful completion.

--1 Indicates an error. errno is set to one of the following:
+0 Successful complete ion. -1 Indicates an error. following: errno is set to one of the fsync

-• EBADF - The file descriptor parameter

-- contains an invalid value.EIO An I/O error occurred while reading the device. - EINTR A signal was caught during execution of the function. - EOVERFLOW One of the values to be returned cannot be represented correctly in the structure pointed to by buffer.
+- EBADF The file descriptor parameter contains an invalid value. - EIO An I/O error occurred while reading the device. - EINTR A signal was intercepted during execution of the function. - EOVERFLOW One of the values to be returned cannot be represented correctly in the structure pointed to by buffer.